lancs-gridpp/gridmon/xrootd.md

 ```

 The value of `instance` can be set with `-n newinst`.
-All strings in the configuration are processed using Python's `str.format`, with `instance` set to this value.
+Having merged all configurations, and applied switch overrides, all strings in the configuration are processed using Python's `str.format`, with `instance` set to this value.

 ### Source configuration